 In today’s article, we’ll take a look at some tips on Renting a Charleston home that you should consider when renting your next home in Charleston .

 As property values plummeted over the latter part of the 2000’s, many people began to turn to renting.
-There are plenty of reasons to rent as opposed to purchasing a home, including maintenance costs, desire to live in a densely populated part of Charleston South Carolina, or the desire to live in a smaller space.
+There are plenty of reasons to rent as opposed to purchasing a home, including maintenance costs, desire to live in a densely populated part of Charleston SC, or the desire to live in a smaller space.

 Should I Rent From A Private Owner vs. Management Company?

 There are advantages and disadvantages to renting from a management company.